No, Obamacare isn't exploding. But Trump could still blow it up.

 To understand the problems facing Obamacare's marketplaces, you first need to understand what the law actually does.
 Before the ACA, there was a mishmash of incomprehensible plans in the individual market.
 For consumers, it was often extremely difficult to figure out what the plans would actually cover, and insurers were free to reject applicants or jack up prices to astronomical rates for people with preexisting conditions.

-Obamacare simplified that all.
+Obamacare simplified all that.
 Insurers would no longer be allowed to reject people because of preexisting medical conditions.
 In order to make that financially feasible for insurance companies, the law included an individual mandate requiring people—including young, healthy people with few medical expenses—to sign up for insurance or pay a penalty.
 Insurance plans would now have to meet a set of standards, and there'd be tiers of plans—Bronze, Silver, Gold, and Platinum—which offered predictable benefits.
 And the government would offer subsidies to help lower-income families afford coverage.

 The vast majority of the laws' provisions—ending lifetime limits for coverage, allowing children to stay on their parents insurance until they're 26, capping patients' out-of-pocket expenses, blocking insurance companies from screening out preexisting conditions—have quietly become popular.
 But the high-visibility individual insurance market, on which 7 percent of the country now gets health insurance, has run into trouble.
 More sick people have bought insurance than expected, and costs have risen as fewer young people than predicted have signed up.
 Insurance is basically just cost-sharing between large groups of people, so having a pool of sicker, more expensive people creates a vicious cycle that causes the cost of premiums to increase, which further discourages healthy people from participating.